levkk/rwf/docs/docs/models/index.md

 }
 ```

-The same table in the database be created with this query:
+The same table in the database can be created with this query[^1]:

 ```postgresql
 CREATE TABLE users (